chrisjmccreadie/PHPMemcacheSASL/README.md

 If you use this software, and would like to be listed below, just [send me an email](mailto:cyrus@findnewjams.com).

-### Revisions and Contact
+### Revisions, Contact, and Acknowledgements

 Please feel free to submit a pull request.
-I created this project to benefit other [AppFog](http://appfog.com) users, and plan to continually revise it as per my communications with [AppFog](http://appfog.com).
+I created this project to benefit other users, and plan to continually revise it as per my communications with them.
+Thanks to [ronnywang](https://github.com/ronnywang/PHPMemcacheSASL) for the base code and [AppFog](http://appfog.com) for providing an awesome hosting solution.

 -----